nebulasio/nebdocs/docs/node-strategy/governance.md

 1. **Set budget period:** The project creator or the Go Nebulas operation team can be set as the project creator.
 Project creators set the reward for successful completion of the project and members of the community are welcome to participate in projects;
 2. **Execution period:** The project creator confirms the project owner/manager.
 At this point, the project owner begins to execute the project and once progressing and upon completion, submits the project results;
-3. **Project Review Period:** Once a project is marked as completed, the project creator and the Go Nebulas Operations Team will review project and its results.
-Afterwords, a recommendation on whether the project has been successfully completed or not will be given to the Governance Committee.
+3. **Project Review Period:** Once a project is marked as completed, the project creator and the Go Nebulas Operations Team will review the project and its results.
+Afterwards, a recommendation on whether the project has been successfully completed or not will be given to the Governance Committee.
 The committee then decides what further action, if any is required.
 If none is required, the project will receive its funding as decided in the budget period.

 ### 3.2.2 Community Assets